seismolab/ArrayConvNet/README.md

 Once all data is processed, we train and test the detection and localization model with the scripts `detect_3c.py` and `predict_location3c4d.py`, respectively.
 The output of these scripts are the trained models with their accuracies on test datasets.

 ### Trained models
-For ease of use, we've included trained detection and localization models.
+For ease of use, we've included the trained detection and localization models.
 The directory `models` contains:

 - `SeisConvNetDetect_sortedAbs50s.pth`: trained model for detection
 - `SeisConvNetLoc_NotAbs2017Mcut50s.pth`: trained model for 4d localization

-Together, they create ArrayConvNet
+Together, they create ArrayConvNet.

 ## Validation on continuous data
 Earthquake catalogs usually represent only a subset of earthquakes that occurred, with detection and localization limited by signal-to-noise ratios in seismic records, number of detected stations, and other factors.
 Our training data from the USGS catalog for Hawaii is no exception.
 So while our ArrayConvNet performs well for the validation data set, we tested further on continuous data to evaluate its true efficacy.
 In `validate_consecution.py`, we pass in continous seismic readings and evaluate the results.